Building site inspector Clerk of works, building site supervisor

 You'll usually need a CSCS card (Construction Skills Certification Scheme) to work on a building site.

-Go Construct has more details about this career.
+Go Construct has more details about becoming a building site inspector.

 2. Skills required